01 of 15

 Anything with a textured and reasonably flat surface can be used to stamp or print on paper.

 You can stamp with ink or paint.
 On fabric, you would need fabric paint or fabric ink.
-This will give you a long lasting design which will be uniquely yours.
+This will give you a long-lasting design that will be uniquely yours.

 To create the stamps you will need supplies such as a knife, scissors, glue, and brayer roller, depending on the project.Continue to 2 of 15 below.